hmcts/prl-cos-api/src/test/resources/task-list-allegations-revised-no-errors.md

 ## Relationships

-<div class='panel panel-border-wide govuk-!-font-size-16'>Ensure relatioship of children with all people on the case is captured, before submitting the application</div>
+<div class='panel panel-border-wide govuk-!-font-size-16'>Ensure relationship of children with all people on the case is captured, before submitting the application</div>

 <hr class='govuk-!-margin-top-3 govuk-!-margin-bottom-2'/>